Let's talk

 In one of the first directly pensions-related announcements since the calling of the General Election, it has been reported that the Conservatives, if they win the General Election, will increase the tax-free personal allowance for pensioners in line with the triple lock already in place for the state pension, ie the highest of the increase in average earnings, prices, or 2.5%.

 The standard personal allowance has been £12,570 since the 2021/22 tax year and is due to remain frozen at this level until 2027/28.
-As a result of this freeze there have been concerns that the impact of the existing triple lock increases on the state pension (currently around £11,500 pa) mean that soon it will exceed the personal allowance, resulting in pensioners whose only income is the state pension paying income tax on part of it and, as a result, likely being drawn into having to provide tax returns.
+As a result of this freeze there have been concerns that the impact of the existing triple lock increases on the state pension (currently around £11,500 pa) mean that soon it will exceed the personal allowance, resulting in pensioners whose only income is the state pension paying income tax on part of it.

 Norton inquiry draws to a close